 Considering the increase in international recognition of the global food loss problem, the United Nations FAO and UNEP have been working to promote complementary international indices for estimating the amount of food loss worldwide.
 These indices were intended to create uniformity, help establish baselines for food loss, and assist countries in developing policies to reduce loss and monitor their progress.
 Indeed, a variety of policy tools are being used around the world, to reduce the amount of food loss by decreasing the amount of surplus food, increasing food rescue, and/or encouraging the use of composting and anaerobic digestion instead of landfill.

 Work is being done around the world to make data and policy more accessible, thereby encouraging efforts to reduce food loss.
-For example, the EU Food Loss and Waste Prevention Hub (FLWPH) conducts surveys and shares its findings on relevant policy and legislation in European countries.
+For example, the EU Food Loss and Waste Prevention Hub (FLWPH) conducts surveys and shares its findings on relevant policies and legislation in European countries.
 Moreover, the Harvard Law School Food Law and Policy Clinic (FLPC) together with the Global Food Banking Network (GFN) launched the Global Food Donation Policy Atlas in February 2019.
-Conducting comparative legal research in dozens of countries around the world, their goal is to map the global food donation policy landscape and promote policy best practices for food rescue and food waste mitigation.
-The ongoing work of the Atlas includes.
+Conducting comparative legal research in dozens of countries around the world, their goal is to map the global food donation policy landscape and promote best practices for food rescue and food waste mitigation.
+The ongoing work of the Atlas includes:

-Identifying and making accessible legislation related to food rescue and donation in an ever increasing number of countries;
+Identifying and making accessible legislation related to food rescue and donation in an increasing number of countries;

 Analyzing the most common obstacles to food rescue and donation in these countries;

-Sharing best practices in order to overcome these obstacles and providing technical assistance for policy implementation in certain partner countries.
+Sharing best practices in order to overcome these obstacles whilst providing technical assistance for policy implementation in certain partner countries.

 They share a generous amount of information, including in-depth legal analysis for each country regarding a variety of policy and regulatory areas related to reducing food loss and increasing food rescue.
 The Atlas has identified several key policy tools and highlights countries in which they are being implemented optimally.